 - $200 gift card for meals

 Yup, not a bad gift I must say, considering at that point she was in only in 3rd year at college.
-And the bonus was she would look after our dog Katie, plus she suggested leaving our car at her house in Kitchener and she would drive us to our pre-flight hotel and then come back to the airport and pick us up on our return.
+And the bonus was she would look after our dog Katie, plus she suggested leaving our car at her house in Kitchener and she would drive us to our pre-flight hotel and then come back to the airport and pick us upon our return.

-For those interested, “Dalvay By The Sea” is a designated National Historic Sight.
+For those interested, “Dalvay By The Sea” is a designated National Historic Site.
 If you ever followed the “Road to Avonlea” series which aired on the CBC a number of years ago, the hotel referred to in the series as “The WhiteSands” is “Dalvay By The Sea.”